 I'm a little torn about what language to use when listing these climbs.
 The readers of this site, like me, probably only speak English.
 Meteora is in Greece so obviously most of the pinnacles are originally named in Greek, but few of us would have much luck reading or pronouncing words written using the Greek alphabet.
 The guides for Meteora are written primarily in German, so for the most part I will list these routes and peaks by their German names, so people are able to use Mountain Project in conjunction with their guidebook.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Meteora:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Meteora:

 Featured Route For Meteora